Kalamazoo/Battle Creek International Airport

 Nearby Food

-Award-winning gourmet pizzas and Italian-style subs.
+2.5 miles south.
+Award-winning pizzas and Italian subs.

-Classic morning pilot breakfast with massive omelets.
+Classic morning meals and massive omelets.

 Airport data for reference only and may be outdated.